 If you want to start in fullscreen by default (rather than windowed mode), you need to go into the “Display” tab and set the “RTG” dropdown to “Fullscreen” and then save the configuration.
 If running at your desktop resolution, you can also choose to the have the display scaled when you switch back to windowed mode.
 To enable this, go back into the “Expansions” tab and check “Always scale in windowed mode”.
 Then go back to the “Display” tab and set a desired window resolution in the “Windowed:” box.

-Setting up a shared directory with Windows
+5. Setting up a shared directory with Windows

 Although you can browse the internet through your Amiga environment (e.g. using AWeb) and download games/software straight onto your system drive, it’s useful to create a shared directory.
 This provides a simple method for transferring files between Windows and Amiga, and the same directory can be used for multiple Amiga configurations.

 To set this up, first create a new folder anywhere you like in Windows and give it a name.
 Then in the “CD and hard drives” tab of WinUAE click on “Add Directory or Archive”, direct it to this folder and then label it “DH1” in the “Device:” field.
-The “Volume label:” field is what the drive will be called on your Amiga, if you leave this blank WinUAE will automatically name it for you.
+The “Volume label:” field is what the drive will be called on your Amiga; if you leave this blank, WinUAE will automatically name it for you.
 Save the configuration and reset your Amiga, you should now see this folder mounted as a drive on your Amiga desktop.

-It you want to create folders for this drive, it’s best to do it on the Amiga side.
-On the Amiga folders are called drawers.
+If you want to create folders for this drive, it’s best to do it on the Amiga side.
+On the Amiga, folders are called drawers.
 To create a new drawer simply right click in the desired drive or directory and select New>Drawer; you will be prompted to give it a name.

-If you want to give a drawer an icon (or any file for that matter), right click in the window and select Icons>Filetypes.
+If you want to give a drawer an icon (or any file for that matter), right-click in the window and select Icons>Filetypes.
 This should bring up two new windows.
 One window should display a range of icon styles, simply drag the desired icon to the “Source” box of the other window.
 Now drag the iconless drawer to the “Destination” box.
 This drawer should now have an associated .info file and you will be able to see it by default.

 To improve icon support I also suggest that you install PeterK’s icon replacement library, which provides support for PNG icons, otherwise many of the games you download will have nondescript dots as icons.
 To do this open “Drawers” (next to “Run”), then navigate to “MyFiles\Install\Icons” and run “Install_Icons_Support”.
 Type “y” when prompted.
 The system will reboot twice during the installation process.

-Changing wallpaper and tidying up the desktop
+7. Changing wallpaper and tidying up the desktop & windows

 The image will need to be a JPEG, PNG or GIFF (or IFF the default Amiga image format).
 Simply drop the image into your shared directory and then copy over to “System:Prefs\Patterns\”.
-Then double click on “Run” to bring up the button menu and select Settings>Scalos>Pattern.
-Highlight the current pattern in the list and the click the icon to the right of the text box below, you should then be able to find your image in the subsequent list.
+Then double-click on “Run” to bring up the button menu and select Settings>Scalos>Pattern.
+Highlight the current pattern in the list and click the icon to the right of the text box below, you should then be able to find your image in the subsequent list.